cobobc/milestone_3_cooking_app/README.md

 *   [StartBootstrap](https://startbootstrap.com/theme/clean-blog) - used this as the source code for the theme of the app.
 Includes JS for interactive nav bar use.

 *   [Stack Overflow](https://stackoverflow.com/questions/9139075/how-to-show-a-confirm-message-before-delete) - used to help create the pop up confirmation alerts when the user deletes data or tries to log out.

+*   [GeeksforGeeks](https://www.geeksforgeeks.org/python-404-error-handling-in-flask/) - used to help with creating error 404 page for html and python.

+*   [Handling Application Errors](https://flask.palletsprojects.com/en/2.0.x/errorhandling/) - used to help with creating error 500 page for html and python.

 *   Tim Nelson a Tutor at Code Institute code in the Flash Framework and mini project lesson helped give my project a great base to work off.